Best hydration packs for mountain biking 2024 – comfortable ways to carry water and essential kit

 The rear of the bag employs what Camelbak calls the Air Support back panel which uses foam and mesh to ensure your jersey stays dry and sweat-free.

-On the outside, there are nifty helmet carry clips, and the front flap is big enough to hold a rain jacket.
-The whole thing is so cleverly designed, we wouldn't be surprised if the MULE is still around in another 30 years.
+On the outside, there are nifty helmet carry clips, and the front flap is big enough to hold the best bikepacking or gravel jacket.
+The whole thing is so cleverly designed, that we wouldn't be surprised if the MULE is still around in another 30 years.

 Thule Vital 8L hydration pack